 The Inspiring Fight On The Ground To Save Berlin’s At-Risk Brutalism

-Campaigners have won the first few rounds in the fight to save the Mäusebunker and the Hygieneinstitut.
-However, it might take someone with the powers of Mighty Mouse to truly protect two of Berlin’s most treasured and most at-risk Brutalist buildings.
+Campaigners have finally won the fight to save the Mäusebunker and the Hygieneinstitut.
+It took the powers of Mighty Mouse to truly protect two of Berlin’s most treasured and most at-risk Brutalist buildings.

-This is a story familiar to campaigners for preserving iconic buildings.
-It begins with Architect, Gunnar Klack and Architecture Historian, Felix Tokar.
+Our story begins with Architect, Gunnar Klack and Architecture Historian, Felix Tokar.

 ‘The Mäusebunker and the Hygieneinstitut are spectacular examples of how late Modernism developed from International Style in different directions.
 They form part of the Benjamin Franklin campus within the Charité Hospital complex.
 The artefacts at risk are not only one of a kind in their architectural aesthetics, they are also witness to Berlin’s unique history as a divided city during the times of the Cold War.’